AN INTRODUCTION TO FUZZY MATCHING ALGORITHMS

 - Social Security Administration disability payment recipients.

-A prosecutor from the U.S. Attorney's Office in Fresno emphasized the severity:
+A prosecutor from the U.S. Attorney's Office in Fresno emphasised the severity:

-- 40+ pilots charged with making false statements.
+- 40-plus pilots charged with making false statements.

 - 14 pilot licenses suspended.